Technorely/tendermint/docs/app-dev/getting-started.md

 abci-cli counter --serial
 ```

-In another window, reset then start Tendermint:
+In another window, reset then start Tenderely:

 ```
 tendermint unsafe_reset_all